-You will notice that when you keep your almond butter in the fridge it will become harder, which makes it more difficult to spread.
-Simply remove the jar from the fridge 10 to 15 minutes before consuming it, allowing it to reach room temperature and you will be able to use it properly.
+You will notice that when you keep your almond butter in the fridge, it will become harder, making it more difficult to spread.
+Simply remove the jar from the fridge 10 to 15 minutes before consuming it, allowing it to reach room temperature, and you will be able to use it properly.

 How Long Does Almond Butter Last?

-Once you’ve opened the jar, the shelf life of the almond butter becomes shorter, due to the exposure to environmental factors such as heat and humidity.
+Once you’ve opened the jar, the shelf life of the almond butter becomes shorter due to exposure to environmental factors such as heat and humidity.

 When kept at room temperature, an opened almond butter will usually last from 3 to 5 months, and when stored in the fridge, it can last up to 9 months.

 Don’t forget to check for signs of spoilage when you decide to use it so that you don’t end up ruining a meal with almond butter that has gone bad.